filt3rek/hscript-template/README.md

 A little class that “generates” a “haxe source” which you can use with hscript to get a run-time template system.
 It can be improved of course but I stop here for now I get all for my needs.
 The synthax is almost the same as in tink_template and it supports expressions output, if, else, elseif, for statements and “do”.
-I didn’t wrote any error handling because hscript does that.
+I didn’t wrote any error handling because hscript does that but you can see how catch errors at the end of this document.
 This class could directly generate hscript AST expressions, but I’ve done that quickly, I have no time to look deeper into hscript for now.

 Here is an example of a working template :